STEM with the Saints

 STEM with the Saints: Charting a New Course

 STEM with the Saints Starter: Charting a New Course provides four new STEM experiments each month.
 We invite you visit the tab STEM Experiments for download and printing.
 These four experiments are from each STEM field: Science, Technology, Engineering and Math.
-STEM with the Saints: Charting a New Course is different from other STEM books.
-In our book you will find STEM experiments that don't require fancy materials and equipment; rather we encourage creativity and try to utilize materials that are easily accessible and typically located in your home.
+STEM with the Saints: Charting a New Course is different from other STEM experiments.
+Our experiments don't require fancy materials and equipment; rather we encourage creativity and try to utilize materials that are easily accessible and typically located in your home.
 We hope you enjoy the STEM experiments as much as we do!

 STEM & Safety